pennmem/ptsa/README.rst

 .. code-block:: shell-session

-   conda install -y numpy scipy xarray swig
+   conda install -y numpy scipy xarray swig traits

 You will also need to install FFTW.
 To install FFTW with conda on Linux or Mac: